 The iPOS becomes the official record of your program plans and is a listing of what you have already taken, are presently taking, and will take to complete your requirements.
 It should be completed in consultation with your committee chair/advisor.
 Only a chair is required in order to submit the iPOS.
-Once an iPOS has been approved by the Graduate College, the student may then submit a committee change request to add committee members or to change chairs, co-chairs and members.
-Students also have the option of selecting their entire committee at once, which will eliminate the need to submit the committee change request later.
+Once an iPOS has been approved by the Graduate College, the student may then submit a request to add committee members or to change chairs, co-chairs and members.
+Students also have the option of selecting their entire committee at once, which will eliminate the need to submit the change later.
+Petitions, change requests and master's-in-passing applications are submitted electronically through your MyASU homepage.